 $9,995 to $21,995

-Arrive in Ushuaia anytime today, or take advantage of a complimentary arrival program and arrive up to 24 hours in advance.
-You'll be staying at the beautiful Arakur Hotel & Resort.
-Explore the trails, relax and enjoy a spa day, or head into Ushuaia and browse the Argentinean leather markets.
+Arrive in Ushuaia anytime today or take advantage of a complimentary pre-arrival night (up to 24 hours in advance) and stay at the Arakur Hotel & Resort.
+Today is all yours: explore some of the sights that Ushuaia has to offer, from museums to Argentinean leather markets, or continue relaxing at the lovely Arakur.
 Join an optional evening briefing to ask questions and meet some of your fellow travelers.

-This morning, you're free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
-On board, you'll be greeted by your expedition team and the ship's officers.
-After dinner, you'll have a chance to relax and take in the scenery on an early evening sail through the Beagle Channel, past Magellanic penguins, rock cormorants, and sea lion colonies.
+After a complimentary buffet breakfast, you're free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
+Onboard, you'll be greeted by your expedition team and the ship's officers.
+A concise safety and orientation briefing will be followed by the captain's welcome dinner.
+After dinner, relax and take in the scenery on your early evening sail through the Beagle Channel, past Magellanic Penguin, Rock Cormorant, and Sea Lion colonies.

-As you make your way ever closer to the Great White Continent, your expedition team and marine mammal experts will be out on deck in on the bridge, looking for whales and dolphins.
+As you make your way ever closer to the Great White Continent, your expedition team will be out on deck and on the bridge, looking for whales and dolphins as you travel south.
 They will prepare you with presentations on everything Antarctic – from wildlife to history, including helpful briefings on environmental regulations and expedition safety.
-Eventually, you'll cross the Antarctic Convergence, where you'll notice a distinct drop in temperature as you enter the waters of the Antarctic Ocean.
+The WHOI team will present an overview of their study's goals and methods.
+Eventually, you'll cross the Antarctic Convergence, where you'll notice a distinct drop in temperature as you enter the waters of the Southern Ocean.

-The length of your journey depends on sea conditions, but you should approach the South Shetland Islands in the evening of Day 4.
-Watch for Pelagic whales as you approach the nutrient rich up-welling areas of the Continental Shelf.
+Those eager to participate in Citizen Science can take part in seabird sighting surveys or help collect salinity samples and weather data along the way.
+The length of the journey depends on sea conditions, but you should approach the South Shetland Islands on the evening of Day 4.
+The expedition team will keep an especially keen watch for pelagic whales as you approach the nutrient rich upwelling areas of the Continental Shelf.

 Exploring the South Shetland Islands, you may visit Half Moon Island with its stunning backdrop or mountainous and glaciated Livingston Island.
-Or perhaps you will sail the ship into an active volcano with an opportunity to take a dip in the relatively balmy waters that surround Deception Island.
-Bransfield Strait, once the site of an abandoned whaling station, gives you an excellent chance to see whales, who often return to its rich waters.
+Or perhaps the ship will sail into an active volcano and you'll have an opportunity to take a dip in the relatively balmy waters that surround Deception Island.
+Bransfield Strait, once the site of an abandoned whaling station, offers an excellent chance to see whales that often return to its rich waters.

-In the waterways of the Antarctic Peninsula, your expedition leader, captain, and marine mammals experts will create a flexible itinerary based on weather, ice, and previous sightings to maximize your whale watching opportunities, while also exploring some of the lesser traveled areas of the Peninsula.
-You will aim for the most scenic bays and channels, with stops at penguin rookeries, seal wallows, bird colonies, and whale feeding areas, as well as sites of historic and scientific interest.
+In the waterways of the Antarctic Peninsula, your expedition leader and captain will create a flexible itinerary based on weather, ice, and previous sightings to maximize your whale watching opportunities, while also exploring some of the lesser-traveled areas of the Peninsula.
+They will aim for the most scenic bays and channels, with stops at penguin rookeries, seal wallows, bird colonies, and whale feeding areas, as well as sites of historic and scientific interest.
+The WHOI team will begin their research and give periodic updates on the study's progress.

-Heading further South, you will be sure to explore the Gerlache Strait and its surrounding channels and islands.
-They may include trips to picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale-favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
-You may stop at an active scientific base such as Poland's Arctowksi or Ukraine's Vernadskiy, as well as a historic base such as U.K.'s Port Lockroy or Wordie House.
+Heading further South, you will explore the Gerlache Strait and its surrounding channels and islands.
+They may include trips to picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale-favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Straight, or the majestic Neumayer Channel.
+You may stop at an active scientific base such as Poland's Arctowksi or Ukraine's Vernadsky, as well as an historic base such as U.K.'s Port Lockroy or Wordie House.

-At this time of year, most areas have amazing marine mammal viewing opportunities with Weddell, Crabeater, and Elephant Seals often found hauled out to rest along with predatory Leopard seals and the assertive Antarctic Fur Seal.
-Minke and Humpback Whales are frequent visitors during this season and Orca sightings are also common.
+At this time of year, most areas have amazing marine mammal viewing opportunities with Antarctic fur, Weddell, and Crabeater seals often found hauled out to rest along with predatory Leopard seals.
+Minke and humpback whales are frequent visitors during this season and Orca sightings are also common.

-As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage, you will continue your presentation series and wildlife spotting.
-Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of you expedition with a special slideshow.
+As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage, the presentation series and wildlife spotting will continue.
+The WHOI team will give a final briefing on their field results.
+Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of the expedition with a special slideshow.

-A morning disembarkation in Ushuaia will let you catch a flight to Buenos Aires or stay in Ushuaia for more sights and adventures.
+A morning disembarkation in Ushuaia allows you to catch a flight to Buenos Aires or stay in Ushuaia for more sights and adventure.

 Mandatory Travel Insurance: All passengers are required to carry valid travel insurance.
 This insurance must contain medical and evacuation coverage.
 Cancellation and trip interruption insurance are strongly recommended as well.
 As any potential evacuation from Antarctica can cost up to $200,000, it is recommended that no policy carry less than this amount of coverage.
 Pre-departure forms will require information as to travel insurance carrier, policy number, and a 24 hour contact number.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.